 Mr. Worrell, age 59, was a member of Pacific Retail Trust's board of trustees before its merger into Regency in February 1999.
 He is a private investor in commercial properties and other business ventures.
-Mr. Worrell is a director of Crescent Real Estate Equities Company, a real estate investment trust, and NL Industries, Inc., an international producer of titanium dioxide pigments.
+Mr. Worrell is a director of Crescent Real Estate Equities Company, a real estate investment trust, NL Industries, Inc., an international producer of titanium dioxide pigments, and Titanium Metals Corporation, a producer of titanium products.
 From 1974 to 1989 he was President and CEO of Sound Warehouse of Dallas, Inc. prior to its purchase by Blockbuster Music.